Expression Language Reference¶

 Signature: Variadic

-Aliases: fmt
+Aliases: Format

 Format string with the given parameter list.